Victoria Memorial Home: History

 The Nizam of Hyderabad, Mahboob Ali Khan, had drawings made for a hunting lodge as early as 1882.
 The building was completed in 1903.
 However, the Nizam abandoned the palace on account of a superstition, as he fell ill soon after visiting the unfinished palace.
-The building remained deserted for a some time.
+The building remained deserted for some time.

 In 1904, on occasion of the death of Queen Victoria, the British Resident asked the Nizam to set up an institute in her memory.
 The latter issued a royal firman to set up the Victoria Memorial Orphanage at the Saroornagar Palace.
 The orphanage opened officially on 14 February 1905.
 In 1953, the word "orphanage" was replaced by "home" due to a request by Prime Minister Jawaharlal Nehru.

 In 2017, the government announced a plan to hand over a part of the orphanage to house the Rachakonda Police Commissionerate.
 This resulted in widespread controversy and a case was filed in the High Court against the government.
 Several activists including Mir Najaf Ali Khan protested against the shift.